 Visual roadmaps are one of the most powerful ways to communicate where your product, project, campaign or service is headed.
 Use them to showcase upcoming features you plan on delivering, set expectations around project timelines or ensure management are appraised of your high level initiatives.

 Keeping these various roadmaps up-to-date and pertinent can be a labor of love.
 Activities get reprioritized, dates can slip and every team wants to see only the information that is relevant to them.

-There are 6 different roadmap options located under the Roadmaps section of your account.
-Each provides a different view into data within your account so you can always create the perfect visualization based on your needs and target audience.
+There are five different roadmap options located under the Roadmaps section of your account, and two roadmap options located under the Releases section of your account.
+Each roadmap provides a different view into data within your account so you can always create the perfect visualization based on your needs and target audience.

-The Roadmaps > Starter roadmap is a great starting point in Aha! for Product as it allows new users to quickly add data to their account and create their first roadmap.
+The Roadmaps > Starter roadmap is a great starting point in Aha! as it allows new users to quickly add data to their account and create their first roadmap.
 Users that have existing data can also utilize this roadmap to quickly place information on a timeline and create a visual to share with their team.

 Adding new items or manipulating existing ones quickly brings your roadmap to life while the structured data is automatically updated behind the scenes for additional reporting or roadmapping needs.

 For full details on how to create your own starter roadmap, refer to our document on the starter roadmap.

-The Roadmaps > Portfolio roadmap is one of the most important roadmap visualizations in Aha! for Product as it allows you to visualize your roadmap across your entire product portfolio.
+The Roadmaps > Portfolio roadmap is one of the most important roadmap visualizations in Aha! as it allows you to visualize your roadmap across your entire product portfolio.
 This roadmap provides a single place to view all of the releases across the products in your portfolio as well as their connection to your strategic initiatives.

 You can also visualize how the product releases contribute towards your product line initiatives through the ability to roll up strategy.
 Your product releases will appear as dots at the product line level in initiative swim lanes based on the connection between your product and product line strategy.